-High-Level Steps Maintenance Window Comments Preparation of 3.6.3 artifacts Planned activity before maintenance window 1 Only needed for air-gapped installation.
+nts ded for air-gapped installation.
 Use the getartifacts.py provided in Cisco VIM 3.6.3 release.
+For more details, Installation File-Based Image. rade to RHEL 7.9 from 7.6 rade of Red Hat CEPH to CEPH 4.1 ate from ceph-disk to ceph- volume simple I outcome: OSP13 + RHEL 7.9 + CEPH 4.1 that the pod is running with RHEL 7.9 with OSP 13. ded for air-gapped installation.
 For more details, see NFVI Installation File-Based Image.

-Upgrade to Cisco VIM 3.6.3 from Cisco VIM 3.4.x Maintenance window 1 Upgrade to RHEL 7.9 from 7.6 Upgrade of Red Hat CEPH to CEPH 4.1 Migrate from ceph-disk to ceph- volume simple Final outcome: OSP13 + RHEL 7.9 + CEPH 4.1 Reboot of management node and computes with active VM Maintenance window 1 Ensures that the pod is running with RHEL 7.9 with OSP 13.
-Preparation of 4.2.4 artifacts Planned activity before maintenance window 2 Only needed for air-gapped installation.
-For more details, see NFVI Installation File-Based Image.
-Use the getartifa cts.py in Cisco VIM 4.2.4 release with -U option.
-Upgrade to Cisco VIM 4.2.4 from Cisco VIM 3.6.3 maintenance window 2 DB migration: Queens-Rocky, Rocky-Stein Upgrade of Openstack and Infra containers to 4.2.4 Leapp upgrade from RHEL 7.9 to RHEL 8.2 of all controllers and of compute nodes with no active VMS Copy the management node backup to a remote system Maintenance window 2 Copy the management node backup for future restoration.
-The backup is created automatically during the previous step.
-Restoring management node to Cisco VIM 4.2.4 Maintenance window 2 For restoration procedure, see Restoring Management Node.
-Planned reboot of compute nodes with active VM Maintenance window 2 Complete leapp upgrades on compute nodes by rebooting target compute nodes.
-Use the cvim_reboot_status.py provided in /installer-4.2.4/tools/ directory to identity the compute nodes that need reboot.
-Copy vim_upgrade_orch estration.py from the tools dir and to /root/ and initiate the finish_upgrade_with_reboot option or -fuwr provide in vim_upgrade_orchestrator.py for targeted compute reboots.
+Use the getartifacts . to VIM 4.2.4 release with - U option. nigration: Queens-Rocky, Rocky-Stein rade of Openstack and Infra containers to 4.2.4 op upgrade from RHEL 7.9 to RHEL 8.2 of all controllers and of compute nodes with no active VMS management node backup for future restoration.
+The backup is created automatically during the previous ration procedure, see Restoring Management Node. leapp upgrades on compute nodes by rebooting target compute nodes.
+Use the cvim_reboot_status.py in installer-4.2.4/tools/ directory to identity the compute nodes that need reboot.
+Where the following block 4.2.4 vim_upgrade_orchestrator.py, instead use the version of the tool that has the fix for CSCwd10133 by Cisco.
+Copy the fixed version of the tool to /root/ and complete the upgrade using the grade_with_reboot or -fuwr for targeted compute reboots.
 The nodes must be rebooted using the vim_upgrade_orchestration.py tool.
-Do not reboot the nodes using 'reboot' or 'shutdown -r'.
-Move Ceph Volume from Simple to LVM Maintenance window 3 Use the ceph_migration_status.py provided in /installer-4.2.4/tools/ directory to get the status of Ceph Volume type, and do remove/add storage or replace controller for full/HC and micro pod, to move Ceph volume from simple to LVM.
+Do not reboot the nodes using eboot' or 'shutdown -r'.

+Move Ceph Volume from Simple to LVM Maintenance window 3 Use the ceph_migration_status.py provided in /installer-4.2.4/tools/ directory to get the status of Ceph Volume type, and do remove/add storage or replace controller for full/HC and micro pod, to move Ceph volume from simple to LVM. -- ------------------------- --